 it is so important to include photos of the house from the outside and inside including the garden (if you have one).
 Photos of the kitchen, lounge, bedroom, bathroom and of course your pets are also useful to give the sitters an idea of what they might expect.
 Include as many photos as you can, or the site allows.

 Photos can convey a lot about you and your pets, so do invest the time to give a good representation.
 You will get more applicants.

 We know unexpected things can happen, but if you have booked a holiday, several months in advance, please advertise then.
+You need time to find the best choice of holiday pet sitters.
 Many sitters, like us, book our house sits months in advance.
 Two to four months is an ideal time period but at peak times eg. Easter, Christmas, etc. advertising earlier could be to your advantage as during busy times there will be more sits for house sitters to choose from.

 Top Housesitting Tips 3 – Describe Responsibilities and Pet Requirements